Arron-Stothart/elevenlabs-hackathon/README.md

-# Ventro - AI-Powered VC Interviews
+# Ventro - Never Miss a Deal

 Ventro helps VCs scale their initial screening process by creating AI versions of their investment team, allowing them to evaluate more founders through personalized pitch simulations.
 Each AI persona maintains the VC's unique investment thesis and communication style, complete with voice-matched responses powered by ElevenLabs.